 8. APPLICABLE RATES (09/17/24 Version)

 Purchases under this Agreement are subject to the following rate schedules, or their successors: Priority Firm Power (PF), New Resource Firm Power (NR), and Firm Power Products and Services (FPS), as applicable.
 Billing determinants for any purchases will be included in each rate schedule.
-Power purchases and services sold under this Agreement are subject to the applicable rates and charges in BPA’s Wholesale Power Rate Schedules, established in accordance with the PRDM, as applicable, and its GRSPs (or their successors) established during a 7(i) Process.
+Power purchases and services sold under this Agreement are subject to the applicable rates and charges in BPA’s Wholesale Power Rate Schedules, established in accordance with the PRDM, as applicable, and its GRSPs (or their successors) established during a 7(i) Process. «Customer Name» may incur additional charges as provided in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge or its successors.

 8.1 Applicability of Tier 1 and Tier 2 Rates